CRH plc research snapshot

 Business essence

-Customers pay CRH because roads, water systems, buildings, and industrial projects need local materials, permitted reserves, logistics, engineering know-how, and reliable project delivery.
-The business turns hard-to-replicate local assets into recurring infrastructure demand.
+Customers pay CRH because roads, water systems, data centers, energy projects, and buildings need local materials, permitted reserves, logistics, engineering know-how, and reliable delivery.
+The business turns hard-to-replicate local assets into recurring infrastructure and construction demand.

 Moat

-CRH benefits from quarry reserves, permits, route density, local market share, vertical integration, public project relationships, and scale.
-The moat is local and operational rather than purely brand-based, which makes it durable but still exposed to cycles.
+CRH benefits from quarry reserves, permits, route density, local market share, vertical integration, public project relationships, and scale, reinforced by about 380 million tons of annual aggregates production and the pending Arcosa addition.

 Munger risk inversion

-The thesis fails if public infrastructure demand slows, weather disrupts volumes, acquisitions dilute returns, debt rises faster than EBITDA, pricing weakens, or investors stop paying a premium for a cyclical materials compounder.
+The thesis fails if the Arcosa deal closes late, overpays, or integrates poorly, if the buyback stays paused while debt rises, if public infrastructure demand slows, if weather disrupts volumes, if pricing weakens, or if investors stop paying a premium for a cyclical materials compounder.

 Management